Young Again Information

 However, there is more variety in the cat food range than the dog food range, including some age-specific recipes such as those for kittens and senior cats.

 There is also a limited ingredient recipe for cats with allergies to certain proteins.

 The nutrition offered by Young Again’s dog food products is impressive and would be considered above-average when compared to most other dog food brands.

 In particular, the 40/16 Premium High Protein recipe for smaller dogs has incredibly impressive nutrition with significantly above-average proportions of protein and fat.

 This kind of nutritional profile would be well suited to many dogs, especially those that are extremely active or still growing.

-You can see the nutritional profile this recipe results in below.
+You can see the nutritional profile of this recipe below.

 If you are interested in learning more about canine nutrition, we highly recommend you read our Dog Food Guide.

 The nutrition offered by Young Again’s cat food recipes is extremely impressive and some of the best offered by a dry cat food recipe in the industry.